 People joining online can participate in short conversations, facilitated by our chat roulette style software.
-You will be paired up at random for a series of five minute conversations, one to one with other guests.
+You will be paired up at random for a series of five minute conversations, one-to-one with other guests.
 There is an option to take a break between each chat and you are welcome to pop in and out whenever you like.
 It's fine to join the event late and leave the event early.
-Between conversations, you may also want to have a visit to The Greenverse (see below for more information).

 People joining us in person will have the opportunity to have a look around Pervasive Media Studio and to find out more about some of the work that happens here.
 There will also be some equipment set up to chat with people joining the event remotely and to explore some of the work that has been made in the Studio over the last 13 years.
 Residents Tarim and Jasmine Butt will be sharing their work during the event.